I bet you’d be surprised how much we have in common when it comes to the types of things that make us feel embarrassed, ashamed, or stupid.

 That’s when I think the true connections happen.
 I also really hope that maybe something I said today will help you feel not so alone in what you’re going through.
 Or maybe even encourage you to be more honest and real with your own community.

 Can I just say, “Thank you”?

 Thank you for allowing me to feel safe enough to even share a blog like this today.
-I can’t wait to get back to the tips, tricks, and nitty gritty of mental health fitness and physical fitness strategies next week.
+I can’t wait to get back to the tips, tricks, and nitty gritty of mental health fitness strategies next week.

 Oh my gosh, that is my safe place.

 Okay guys, thanks so much for being here.

 You’re awesome.
 I would like to invite you to join our community, Raising Rockstars – a free community of supportive and like-minded women who understand the joys and challenges of raising a child who struggles with anger.
 Connect with other moms, share advice, and build lasting friendships.
 Whether you’re a new mom or a seasoned mom, you’ll learn tips and strategies to help your child with anger challenges with a group that is here to offer a safe and welcoming space for you and your family to thrive!